Environmental Tips for Your Yard

-Ontario’s province-wide pesticide regulation bans the sale and use of cosmetic pesticides.
-Get your lawn and flower beds off drugs!
+Ontario's province-wide pesticide regulation bans the sale and use of cosmetic pesticides.
+There are many safe alternatives for maintaning a healthy lawn, garden, shrubs and trees.

-- Weeds: Use corn gluten meal on lawns before weeds sprout, spring and fall.
-It's a pre-emergent weed killer as well as a source of nitrogen (about 10-0-0).
+- Weeds: Use corn gluten meal on lawns in spring and fall.
+It's a pre-emergent (prevents seeds from germinating) as well as a nitrogen fertilizer.
+Do not use before planting grass seed!

-- Weeds: Grow moss between patio bricks prevents weeds: Put a clump of green moss and water in a blender, then sprinkle the result between bricks or stones.
-Keep moist until moss starts to grow.
+- Weeds: Grow moss between patio bricks to prevent weeds.
+Puree some green moss and water in a blender, then sprinkle between bricks.
+Keep moist until established and during dry weather.

 - Bugs: Soak rhubarb leaves in a pail of water for 2-3 days to water flowers and vegetables (cover it as this is poisonous).
 Wait a week before harvesting food as this is poisonous to humans too!